 An Operational Risk Management Policy approved by the Risk Management Committee of the Board details the framework for hedging and/or mitigating operational risk in the Bank.
+Business units put in place baseline internal controls as approved by the Product Management Committee to ensure appropriate controls in the operating environment throughout the Bank.
 As per the policy, all new products are being vetted by the Product Management Committee to identify and assess potential operational risks involved and suggest control measures to mitigate the risks.
+Each new product or service introduced is subject to a risk review and signoff process where all relevant risks are identified and assessed by departments independent of the risk-taking unit proposing the product.
 Similarly, any changes to the existing products/ processes are being vetted by the Change Management Committee.
 In addition to the above, the business departments submit Action Taken Reports, after implementation of the product, to the Product Management Committee for their review.
 The product is then independently reviewed by the Inspection & Audit Department of the Bank.